Virtual reality-based adjunctive therapy interventions for neurodiverse students

 Teacher or therapist working with a child.

-There are so many things that kids would do with this that they wouldn’t do in clinical settings.
+There are so many things that kids would do with Groove Catcher that they wouldn’t do in clinical settings.
 It’s more motivating and reinforcing than typical therapy approaches.

 As a teacher or therapist, we know your workload continues to worsen.
 Our conversations with SPED practitioners confirm that some of you manage heavy caseloads, sometimes as high as 3-4X what you signed up for (sometimes 70-100 students per therapist).
 Also, over 33% of school districts face a considerable SPED shortage and high staff turnover – which means students don’t receive sufficient services.

-• Gamified therapy that supports regulation and mirroring skills for social engagement.
+• Gamified therapy that supports regulation, motor skills, and sensory processing skills.

 • Ability to provide services to Individuals or Groups of students at the same time.